My AMAZON Recommendations

 Elkonin Boxes for Small Groups

-You get 10 of these double-sided boards.
-We count the phonemes in a word and put a dot in each circle representing each sound.
+You get 12 of these double-sided boards.
+We count the phonemes in a word by touching each dot to represent each sound.
 Then we add the graphemes.
 We do syllables on the reverse.
-Approx. $10.
+Approx. $15.

 Individual Elkonin Board for Homeschool